 An expiration date on money?

-And it is highly important that people have these skills, cause there are huge benefits to making future forms of payment methods digital.
+Making future forms of payment methods digital comes with so many benefits.
 One is that it’ll become more difficult for organized crime to exist.
 Additionally, it has the potential to shut down the black economy completely.
 In Russia, it’s expected that it will earn the state 35% more in tax income if they start to monitor cash flows in real-time.

 If we use new technologies such as blockchain, we will be able to nudge people to make more sustainable and green choices.
 Right now, 87 countries are working out how to implement more digital and smart money into their societies.

 In Sweden, they talk about earmarking the money that parents get during their paternity and maternity leave, so that it won’t be spent on cigarettes and alcohol but only on sustainable baby stuff and healthy choices.
 The same goes for companies.
-They will be given the opportunity to nudge their employees to get electric cars through the company.
+They’ll nudge their employees to make more sustainable choices by offering them electric cars through the company.

-Liselotte Lyngsø has no doubt that the transition to sustainable energy will only go faster if we use technology and nudging.
+Liselotte Lyngsø has no doubt that the transition to sustainable energy will only speed up if we use technology and nudging.
 She even considers the possibility to put an expiration date on money.
-That way, we can make sure that it’s included in societal consumption.
-Then, if it isn’t used, it’ll be transferred back into the company or go to the state.
+Then we can make sure that it’s included in societal consumption so that if it isn’t used, it’ll be transferred back into the company or go to the state.

-Kiss your cash goodbye – in a year, you won’t even notice they’re gone
+Kiss your cash goodbye – in a year, you won’t even notice that they’re gone

 During the pandemic, restaurants and shops already started to phase out physical money.
-In the future, different types of biometrical payment methods where we pay with our bodies will take over.
+In the future, different types of biometrical payment methods will take over.

-We already use fingerprints and facial recognition, and at CBS in Copenhagen, Nets is working on a pilot project where you pay with your Dankort via blood vessel scanning in your finger.
-These technologies will be highly effective, especially for people who don’t have a back account.
+We already use fingerprints and facial recognition, and at CBS in Copenhagen, Nets is working on a pilot project where You pay with your Dancard via blood vessel scanning in Your finger.
+These technologies will be highly effective, especially for people who don’t have a bank account.

-A possible downside to this is that it might become too easy.
-Suddenly, the waiting time that once made us reconsider large economical decisions such as loans, is cancelled.
+A possible downside to all these new technologies is that everything might become too easy.
+Suddenly, the waiting time that once made us reconsider large economical decisions such as loans, is canceled.
 How should we manage that challenge?

 “APP-ati”

-In order for us to put digital payment into use, various apps have been and are developed all the time.
-The Airwallet from Odense is just one example.
+In order for us to put digital payment into use, various apps are developed constantly.
+The Airwallet from Odense is just one out of many examples.
 The company makes digital payment solutions for laundries, so you avoid the constant hassle of exchanging the right amount of coins.

-In other countries, you typically use the same app – for example Chinese Alipay – for the vast majority of things.
-In Denmark, we have so many different apps that Liselotte Lyngsø even believes that the Danes have developed “app-ati”.
-We can’t stand any more apps.
-We’re tired of fumbling around frantically on the mobile to find the right app or the right customer club in a payment situation.
+In other countries, you typically use the same app for the vast majority of things.
+An example of this is the Chinese app “Alipay”.
+In Denmark, we have so many different apps that Liselotte Lyngsø believes that the Danes have developed “app-ati”.
+We can’t stand being introduced to any more apps.
+We’re tired of fumbling around frantically on our phones in order to find the right app or the right customer club in a payment situation.
 Luckily, we’ll be able to avoid this in the near future.

 Heightened competition